 Legendary martial artist Bruce Lee is the subject of this thoughtful documentary by Lee aficionado John Little.
 Using interviews, behind-the-scenes footage and action sequences from Lee's ...
 See full summary »

-Among the stuntmen for the film were members of the Seven Little Fortunes, including Jackie Chan, Sammo Kam-Bo Hung and Biao Yuen.
-This was arguably instrumental in the trio's further association with Golden Harvest studios, which later launched their careers.
+Among the stuntmen were members of the Seven Little Fortunes, including Jackie Chan, Sammo Kam-Bo Hung, and Biao Yuen.
+This was arguably instrumental in the trio's further association with Golden Harvest studios, which launched their careers.
 See more »

 I see your talents have gone beyond the mere physical level.
 Your skills are now at the point of spiritual insight.
 I have several questions.
 What is the highest technique you hope to achieve ?

 To have no technique.

 Very good.
 What are your thoughts when facing an opponent ?

 A good fight should be like a small play, but played seriously.
 A good martial artist does not become tense,...